ks379294/cse15l-lab-reports/lab5.md

 - The error was caused by an attempt to modify a list that is does not allow modification.
 - Instead of attempting to remove from the list, it uses an index to track which driver should be assigned to the passenger.
 - Since the `drivers` list is not modified in the process, it does not produce the `java.lang.UnsupportedOperationException`.

-You should actually set up and run the scenario from your screenshots.

-# Part 1
-The original post from a student with a screenshot showing a symptom:

-The student's description of a guess at the bug/some sense of what the failure-inducing input is.

-A response from a TA asking a leading question or suggesting a command to try:

-Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.

 # Part 2